Ratsasan: Production

-Following the release of the comedy Mundasupatti (2014), Ramkumar was keen to do a serious film to avoid being type-cast.
-He was inspired to write a film on a psycho killer after reading an international news story about Alexander Spesivtsev, and spent close to a year writing a fictional screenplay to fit around the character of a psycho killer.
+Following the release of the comedy Mundasupatti (2014), Ramkumar was keen to do a serious film to avoid being typecast.
+He was inspired to write a film on a psycho killer after reading an international news story about the Russian serial killer Alexander Spesivtsev, and spent close to a year writing a fictional screenplay to fit around the character of a psycho killer.
 Ramkumar initially struggled to find an actor to play the lead role of a forty-year-old man with a child, and despite working the child out of the script as a result, he still found it difficult to convince actors to sign the film.
-In April 2017, actor Jai signed the project titled Ratsasan, which was set to be produced by C. V. Kumar of Thirukumaran Entertainment.
+In April 2016, actor Jai signed the project titled Ratsasan, which was set to be produced by C. V. Kumar of Thirukumaran Entertainment.
 However, soon after the actor and director dropped out of the project, and producer took the title of Ratsasan with him.
 Subsequently, throughout the production stage, the film was briefly known as Cinderella and then Minmini, but neither title was kept.
 The former title was claimed by another Tamil film's producers, while Ramkumar felt the latter seemed too light-hearted.
 Eventually, the team members managed to amicably convince Kumar to offer them the title of Ratsasan.

 Production began in November 2016, with principal photography starting in June 2017.
 Ramkumar chose to make the film with producer Dilli Babu and starring Vishnu in July 2017.
 Amala Paul joined the cast of the film in late November 2017, with production starting thereafter.
-In June 2017, the title of the film was changed to Ratsasan. in association with T-series.
+In June 2017, the title of the film was changed to Ratsasan.

 Music

-Soundtrack

 Ghibran composed the soundtrack and background score of Ratsasan.
 He began composing the soundtrack in early 2017.
 He also finished composing the theme music for the film's teaser in August 2018.
 The album features four songs composed by Ghibran and lyrics written by Umadevi, Ramkumar, Ratnakumar and GKB.
 One song, "Kaadhal Kadal Dhana", was released as a single on 15 September 2018.

 The album was released on 27 September 2018, at the Suryan FM Radio Station, Chennai featuring the composer and other crew members present during the crew members present in the event.
 V. Lakshmi from The Times of India gave a positive review for the soundtrack and stated "Kaadhal Kadal Dhana" as "a romantic melody, a genre that Ghibran is a master at.
 Slow and lullaby-like, the persistent strings in the background are soothing, and despite distinct arrangements, the vocals are pronounced enough to make an impact".